reddvid/reddvid.github.io/rpn-news-released/index.md

 The app is available now on the Google Play Store: [RPN News - Apps on Google Play](https://play.google.com/store/apps/details?id=com.rpnradio.news&hl=en&gl=US)

+Update: Download for iPhone here: [RPN News on the App Store](ttps://apps.apple.com/app/id1590143546)

-As for Huawei devices (App Gallery) and iPhone App Store, the app is still under review for each platform.
+As for Huawei devices (App Gallery) <del>and iPhone App Store</del>, the app is still under review for each platform.
 Will add the links as soon as they're approved.

 # What's Next